I Gave Claude Code & Codex Access to 600,000 UI Designs

 Intent

 Start with this video's job: Use large UI reference libraries as design context for Claude Code and Codex, then translate inspiration into specific screens, components, and review criteria.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:00, where the video says: “Today we're going to look at how we can connect over 600,000 app design screens to our AI and claudin codecs and use them for more than basic UI generation.
-We'll cover different techniques for saving time on...”
+Anchor it to 0:55, where the video says: “Be sure to check it out.
+The biggest limitation when you're designing with AI is that it guesses because it's not an expert on how competitors are maybe using different patterns to display different pieces of information, different...”

 02